moorcode/relational-databases/boilerplate/README.md

 background.jpg  footer.jpeg  header.png  index.html  index.js  styles.css
 ```

 52. Looks like images show up in pink.
 There's also three fonts to use for the website.
-The first one is "roboto".
+The first one is _roboto_.
 Create `roboto.font` in the `website` folder.

 ```bash
 camper: /website$ touch roboto.font
 camper: /website$
 ```

-53. The next one is "lato".
+53. The next one is _lato_.
 Create `lato.font` in the `website` folder.

 ```bash
 camper: /website$ touch lato.font